 In this case, funding is likely to come from your Core supports budget.

 Example goal 2

 To improve coordination and strength so that I can be more independent.

 The exercise of riding a horse will help strengthen my muscles, improving my ability to control my arms and hands and hopefully do more things for myself.

 In this case, funding is likely to come from the Capacity Building budget.
 It may be helpful to have a letter of support from a physiotherapist or occupational therapist to say Riding for the Disabled is likely to assist you achieve your goal.

 Leap in! can help.

 If you think equine assisted therapy might work for you, be sure to plan ahead for your NDIS meeting.
 Our free app can help you record your goals and be prepared.

-Find out more about the app, click here or give the Leap in!
+Find out more about the app, by reading our previous post Take control of your NDIS with the new Leap in! web app or give the Leap in!
 Crew a call on 1300 05 78 78.